 BIOLOGY 369LA.
 BIOLOGICAL OCEANOGRAPHY at SEA (Florida / Dry Tortugas)

 Discusses patterns of abundance, diversity and activity of organisms in major ocean ecosystems.
 Identifies major physical, chemical and ecological processes that affect these patterns, and analyzes impact of biology on ecosystems.
 Uses a ‘flipped’ classroom for enhanced development of quantitative skills to measure these patterns, emphasizing hands-on data collection and analyses, multiple field trips aboard DUML research vessels, and participatory activities to demonstrate core concepts in biological oceanography.

-- Block A, Spring 2020
+- Block A, Spring 2023, January 11- February 10

 - Faculty: Z. Johnson

-This hands-on intensive class will largely be inverted so that most lectures will be available as online videos.
 Most scheduled class time will be spent actively generating data (i.e. labs) or answering questions or performing activities as individuals, small groups, or as a class.

 Students interested in participating in the Biological Oceanography course are required to:

 - Read the course details in their entirety to determine if this is the right course for you. (link below)

 - Write a brief essay expressing interest and upload to the DUML Travel Course Qualtrics (including any dietary restrictions) stating that you have read the course details document.
 Please state how the class would contribute to your interests and/or professional goals.
 Be sure to include how comfortable you are around boats and your level of swimming proficiency.